joeldodich/zubridge/packages/electron/docs/api-reference.md

 ### `StateManager<State>`

-Interface that defines the contract for state managers used with the generic bridge.
+Interface that defines the contract for state managers used with the bridge.
+Any state management solution can be integrated with the bridge system by implementing this interface.

 ```ts
 interface StateManager<State> {